fetchai/uAgents/CONTRIBUTING.md

 ## <a name="commit"></a> Commit Message Convention

 This project uses Conventional Commits to generate release notes and to determine versioning.
-Please follow the [Conventional Commits v1.0.0][convcommit].
+Please follow the [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
 The commit types must be one of the following:

-  - **build**: Changes that affect the build system or external dependencies
+  - **chore**: Commits that don't directly add features, fix bugs, or refactor code, but rather maintain the project or its surrounding processes.
   - **ci**: Changes to our CI configuration files and scripts
   - **docs**: Changes to the documentation
   - **feat**: A new feature
   - **fix**: A bug fix
-  - **nfunc**: Code that improves some non-functional characteristic, such as performance, security, ...
   - **refactor**: A code change that neither fixes a bug nor adds a feature
   - **test**: Adding missing tests or correcting existing tests
+  - **revert**: Reverts a previous commit that introduced an issue or unintended change.
+This essentially undoes a previous commit.
+  - **style**: Changes that only affect code formatting or style, without affecting functionality.
+This ensures consistency and readability of the codebase.
+  - **perf**: Changes that improve the performance of the project.

 Commit messages should adhere to this standard and be of the form: